Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 > ## Challenge
 >
 > - Write a query that returns year, species_id, and weight in kg from
-> the surveys table, sorted with the largest weights at the top.
+> the matches table, sorted with the largest weights at the top.
 >
 > > ## Solution
 > > ~~~
 > > SELECT year, species_id, weight / 1000
-> > FROM surveys
+> > FROM matches
 > > ORDER BY weight DESC;
 > > ~~~
 > > {: .sql}